 Members of Illawarra Quilters Inc. have a wonderful record of helping the community in a number of ways through their Community Assistance Programme.
-This includes knitted crochets and sewn hearts, quilts, beanies, scarves and bags.
+This includes quilts, beanies, scarves and bead bags.

-Illawarra Quilters Inc Members also donate goods each year to the Wollongong Womens' Refuge and Illawarra Homelessness Services for their Christmas hampers.
+Illawarra Quilters Inc Members also donate cash to Need a Feed and goods to the Wollongong Womens' Refuge and Illawarra Homelessness Services for their Christmas hampers.

 Members design, create and donate Community Quilts for fund raising and individual use for people in the local community who could use a little help.
 Many of these quilts are made by Members from their own fabrics.
 Sometimes pieced tops are made into completed quilts using batting and backing fabrics which were donated by generous sponsors.

 In 2019 Members made 116 bed quilts for a variety of local charities and many cheerful coverlets for the Wollongong Neonatal Intensive Care Unit.
 The Royal Flying Doctor Service has also received numerous coverlets.

 'Twiddle quilts' are something a little different which Members have begun making for dementia units in our area.